mprice36/NIEM.github.io/training/iepd-developer/mapping/index.md

 ## Setting Up a Mapping Document

 Create a blank, nine-column table or spreadsheet with the headings shown in the previous illustration (Source Container Type, Source Element, etc.).
+You can use a sample mapping document provided at Sample Mapping Document.

-The next steps in setting up a mapping document are to identify (fill in) the **Source Data Columns**:
+In the next steps, identify (fill in) the **Source Data Columns**:

 ### Source Data Columns